datalogics/adobe-pdf-library-samples/README.md

 - [Homepage](https://www.datalogics.com/)

 ## Adobe PDF Library
-Built upon Adobe source code used for Acrobat, Datalogics Adobe PDF Library SDK provides stable, reliable code and the flexibility to develop with C#, VB (VB.NET), C++, or Java.
+Built upon Adobe source code used for Acrobat, Datalogics Adobe PDF Library SDK provides stable, reliable code and the flexibility to develop with C#, VB (VB.NET), or C++.
 APDFL is the most complete SDK for PDF creation, manipulation and management.
 Best for enterprise/larger organizations of developers and independent software vendors (ISVs) who need to incorporate Adobe's PDF functionality into their own internal or external applications.

 Live support from PDF development experts.